dlebansais/Easly-Controller/README.md

 The opposite operation, reduce, will unassign all optional nodes that only contains a default value, and clear lists that only contains a single default child.

 Since multiple expand operations can be performed, it may be difficult to track them over time.
 A single "canonicalize" operation is therefore provided: it will look for any expanded node and will reduce it to its canonical, non-default parts.

+## Frame

+The Frame layer introduces a first level of display by creating a grid and assigning all individual component of the source code to a cell.
+There is no visual display, but with the cell system you can have line and column numbers.
+Cells are per-view so it is possible to have a different display, with different line numbers for example, per view.

+To create and assign cells, a controller view use a template, one per node (but specific to the view).
+A template in turn contains a hierarchy of frames dedicated to position components of the node, and from frames you can obtain cells.
+All templates are grouped in a template set, declared when the view is created, and that cannot be changed.

+A typical use for template sets is for example a set that is verbose and another that is compact.
+The verbose template set will have more decoration elements and keywords, and therefore more cells.
+The compact template set could hide values that are set to the default thus having less cells than the verbose one.

+### Cell views

+They are grouped in the following categories:

+1. Cell collections

+These are cells containing other cells (obviously), for example to display a list.
+If a list contains 3 items and each of them takes just one cell, the cell collection will span 3 cells, aligned long a line or a column.
+Both cell views are available.

+2. Single cell views

++ The empty cell, used for components that are not to be displayed, such is unassigned optional nodes.
++ The container cell, with an associated state view.
+This cell is a leaf in the cell tree, and indicates further calculation of line, column and other positions in the grid should use a new cell tree, created from the state and the associated template.
++ The block cell view, specifically containing an embedded cell view for a block of a block list.
++ A simple visible cell (decoration keyword and symbols...)
++ A simple focusable cell (decoration keywords that can have the focus, insertion points...)
++ A simple focusable cell associated to content (enums, boolean values in the source code such as abstract/not abstract...)
++ A simple focusable cell associated to text content (identifiers and other names...)